Promact-Ops/devops-docker-templates/scripts/ci-cd-pipelines/github/Readme.md

 # 🚀 CI/CD Deployment – Dockerized Frontend & Backend

+#### NOTE:  This pipelines are framework agnostic supports all frameworks

 This repository includes automated deployment pipelines for **frontend** and **backend** services using **GitHub Actions** and **Docker Compose** on an Ubuntu VPS.

 ---